Polarbröd’s Environmental sustainability goal

 We produce windpower

 We want to make the world a little better.
 That is, bake really good bread without harming the climate.
-That’s why we build four wind turbines that now produce at least as much renewable electricity as we use in our bakeries.
+That’s why we built four wind turbines that now produce at least as much renewable electricity as we use in our bakeries.

 Polarmetoden Shocked-freezed for freshness